green-maple/for-liquid/README.md

   - show recommendations
 * to stop this service you can create a file `arrow.stop` in the same directory
 ```
+* data flow:
+ * seed data is created using `pyarrow.array` arrays (for fields: `account`, `product`, `date`, and `quantity`)
+   and then transformed to `Record Batch` which in turn is converted to a `table` and then stored as partiotioned
+   dataset into the parquet file.

 #### arrow_dash.py:
 ```
 * this file contains dash app specific to arrow data reading and showing recommendations
+* to see the mutated changes you can refresh the browser url (http://localhost:8050)
 ```

 ### Parquet files: